cckmwong-data/youtube_sentiment_analysis/README.md

 ## Sentiment & Business Insight

+In the demo application, different YouTube videos are used for sentiment analysis which include new product teaser and game trailer.

 ### New Product Teaser - Everything New with GoPro HERO13 Black
 #### Aim
 - Measure customer excitement before product launch